-You aren’t safe anywhere if you believe in Jesus…you’re safe everywhere.
+You aren’t safe in certain places if you have a personal relationship with the Creator…you’re safe everywhere.

 Getting hurt at home increases my courage, strength, and resilience.
 I travel all the time — Africa, America, Asia, Alberta — and I’ve never experienced a lick of trouble.
-This doesn’t mean I won’t run into problems when I go to Portugal next Wednesday!
-It means I feel safe, comfortable and secure no matter where I am, no matter what happens, and no matter how battered or bruised I get…because of Jesus.
+This doesn’t mean I won’t run into problems when I travel to Portugal with a broken shoulder.
+It means I feel safe, comfortable and secure no matter where I am, no matter what happens, and no matter how battered or bruised I get.
+I’m already resting in peace :-)

 What are you avoiding because you’re scared of getting hurt?
 Maybe your past hurts aren’t healed, and you’re protecting yourself.
 Maybe your heart is still broken from a betrayal or loss, and you can’t forgive or move forward.
 Maybe you’re scared of shadows, potential problems, possible traumas.

 Acknowledge your fear; it’s trying to keep you safe.
-Your fear doesn’t know Jesus…but maybe you do.
+But your fear doesn’t know God or have a relationship with the Holy Spirit.
+Do you?
+If so, you truly have nothing to fear!
 Live out your faith by taking risks, trusting the Holy Spirit to lead you forward, and deepening your relationship with God.